Quantized topological transport mediated by the long-range couplings

-Since the connector waveguides are assumed to be detuned from the main ones, they realize non-resonant coupling and can be excluded from the description using the degenerate perturbation theory~\cite{Bir1974}.
-By doing so, we recover an effective Hamiltonian possessing next-nearest-neighbor couplings $t_{1,2} = \kappa + \gamma^2 / (\kappa + \Delta)$ between the main waveguides belonging to the same sublattice.
-In addition, main waveguides also acquire additional detunings $u_{1,2} = - \gamma^2/(\kappa + \Delta)$, assuming $|\Delta| \gg \gamma$.
-Here, $\Delta = k_{z}^{p} - k_{z}^{s}$ is the detuning in the propagation constants of $p$-modes in horizontal connector waveguides ($k_{z}^{p}$) from vertical $s$-modes in main lattice waveguides ($k_{z}^{s}$), $\gamma$ is the absolute value of the coupling between main and detuned waveguides, and $\kappa$ is the direct coupling between the waveguides belonging to the same sublattice.
-Importantly, the antisymmetric shape of $p$-like modes ensures that the couplings $t_{1,2}$ and detunings $u_{1,2}$ are modulated out of phase.
-As a result, the two mechanisms of bandgap opening add up, lead to the larger bandgap and allow to reduce the modulation period.
+Importantly, the antisymmetric shape of $p$-like modes ensures that the couplings $t_{1,2}$ and detunings $u_{1,2}$ for each sublattice are modulated out of phase.
+As a result, the two mechanisms of bandgap opening add up, leading to the larger bandgap and allowing to reduce the modulation period.

-In our simulations, we choose ambient glass refractive index $n = 1.48$ (borosilicate) with elliptical waveguide profiles with a base contrast of $\delta n = 4 \cdot 10^{-4}$ and semi-axes $a=2.45\,\mu$m and $b=8.18\,\mu$m~\cite{Guzman-Silva2021Aug,Caceres-Aravena2022Jun}.
+In our simulations, we choose the wavelength $\lambda = 730$~nm and ambient glass refractive index $n = 1.48$ (borosilicate) with elliptical waveguide profiles with a base contrast of $\delta n = 4 \cdot 10^{-4}$ and semi-axes $a=2.45\,\mu$m and $b=8.18\,\mu$m~\cite{Guzman-Silva2021Aug,Caceres-Aravena2022Jun}.
 We choose detuning of the connector $p$-mode waveguides $\Delta = -3$~rad/cm by setting their refractive index contrast to $\delta n = 9.0 \cdot 10^{-4}$, which translates into the increase in the laser writing power by $125 \%$ during the fabrication of connector waveguides with respect to the main lattice waveguides.
-Note that the perfect degeneracy between $s$-modes in main waveguides and $p$-modes in connector waveguides corresponds to the contrast in the latter of $\delta n = 10.07 \cdot 10^{-4}$.
+As we assume $p$-mode waveguides have geometrically identical but $90^\circ$-rotated elliptic profiles compared to main $s$-mode ones, a possible fabrication technique could utilize $p$-mode photonic molecule connectors~\cite{Mazanov2024Apr} comprising pairs of same waveguides separated by $8\,\mu$m with a contrast $\delta n = 5.73 \cdot 10^{-4}$, written from a single glass wafer facet in the same lattice geometry, see~Fig.~\ref{Fig.4}(a2).
+This produces almost identical effective couplings and detunings $\gamma, u$.